mxsxs2/JAVA-RMI-REST-Client-College-project/README.md

 # JAVA-RMI-REST-Client-College-project
-JAVA Remote Method Invocation + JAVA REST server with XML/JSON + SPRING Tymeleaft Client Project for college.
+JAVA Remote Method Invocation + JAVA REST server with XML/JSON + SPRING Thymeleaf Client Project for college.

 Ideally this project should have been split up to multiple repositories, but as it is a college project I left them in one place for convinience.
 ## Overview (From odiginal reruirements document)